Allied Democratic Forces insurgency: December

+2008

+May

 Ceasefire and amnesty talks between the government of Uganda and the ADF were held in Nairobi starting in May 2008.
 Negotiations were complicated by the fragmentation of the ADF's leadership.
 Non-combatant dependents of the ADF were repatriated to Uganda by the IOM.
 At least 48 ADF fighters surrendered and were given amnesty.
 As the threat from the LRA in the DRC waned, the UPDF put increasing focus on the ADF as a reason for UPDF personnel to remain in the DRC.